 Self-employed borrowers, 1099 home buyers, and other commissioned employees will need the average of their last two (2) years tax returns to calculate their monthly income.
 Home buyers who are salaried and get an actual W2 are simple and easy.
 Since their income can be calculated based on one of the following: (a) hourly rate, (b) monthly wage, or (c) box #1 on W2.
 Any bonus, in order to be counted, must have been received in the last two (2) years and will continue for the next 3.
 Overtime is looked upon the same manner.
 A borrower must have been consistently working overtime for the past 2 years and the probability of continuity for the next 3 years should apply.

-Assets and Reserves Requirement–
+FHA loan Assets and Reserves in Texas

 Prospective home buyers must have enough reserve in their bank account after down payment is taken out.
 Depending on the borrower’s scenario and credit situation, typical rule on reserves is about 3 – 6 months of the proposed housing monthly payment.